kunukn/react-slide-toggle/README.md

 The component provides the functionality.
 Minimum requirement is to bind the collapsible element with `setCollapsibleElement`.
-Use the `onToggle` function to toggle the collapsible element.
+Use the `toggle` function to toggle the collapsible element.

 ## provide your own easing functions